mfaulise/consulting/content/projects/project1.md

 categories = [
     "project",
     "consulting",
+    "education",
 ]
 series = ["Projects"]
 +++

-**2008-2010**
+**2007-2010**

 ## Educare Test Platform

-This project was to build a platform to receive, grade, an correlate test results from standardized tests across Mexico.
-The platform allowed teachers to upload tests and the system recorded the results and presented detailed reports.
-User roles such as administrators, teachers and students allowed for tailored access to the data and reports.
+This project built a platform to receive, grade, and correlate test results from standardized tests across Mexico.
+The platform allowed teachers to upload tests, recorded the results, and presented detailed reports.
+User roles such as administrators, teachers, and students allowed for tailored access to the data and reports.

 ## Role

 I built both the frontend and the backend of the platform.
-I also built the installation and configuration software.
+I also managed the databases and built the installation and configuration software.

 ## Technologies